dinpixels/AseScale/README.md

 > You need Aseprite installed to your system in order for this to work.

 ## Usage
+Choose your preferred format and scales first.
-Simply drag and drop an Aseprite file, and the files will be exported on `~/Documents/AseScale` folder.
+Then, drag and drop **an* Aseprite file, and the files will be exported on `~/Documents/AseScale` folder.

+> [!IMPORTANT]
+> *Drop 1 file at a time only.
+Multiple files at once isn't supported.

 ## Testing
-There's a `Test/test_smug.aseprite` you can test and it should generate the following:
+There's a `Test/test_smug.aseprite` you can test with the `PNG` *format option* and it should generate the following:

 ![preview of exported files](/export_test.png)

+> [!NOTE]
+> Only at source.
+Not included in export builds.

 ## Docs
 The program uses the following functions in order to work.